The Rapid Path to Liberation

 By eliminating the Five Hindrances, the mind becomes righted.
 Through rightening the mind, true reality is seen.
 With this vision of true reality, defilements are completely eliminated, and defilement cessation is the ending of afflictions; affliction cessation is the ending of suffering; and suffering cessation is the ending of all suffering.

-The Tathagata's teachings
+The Tathagata's Teachings

 After obtaining enlightenment, the Tathagata (Buddha) initially hesitated to teach because the profound nature of his insights were too deep and subtle for anyone to grasp.
 He believed that complex concepts like not-self and dependent origination could not be understood by ordinary beings, who were preoccupied with worldly pleasures and attachments.